magus0219/icloud-photo-downloader/README.md

 | 1 | All | download all photos in iCloud |
 | 2 | Last | download last *Cnt* photos |
 | 3 | DateRange | download photos filtered by date range |

+### Verify Captcha
+Apple will send you captcha when this project is set up.

+Open Web admin(http://{admin_host}:{admin:port}/user/) and click 'Captcha' button to enter your captcha.

+If you enter the wrong captcha(Login status of User will be *Captcha Fail*), just enter again.

+If the captcha is timeout, you can click the 'Send Again' button to launch another login process.

 ### Check task status
 Open Web admin(http://{admin_host}:{admin:port}/task/) and click specific task.